Receiving Stolen Property Charges | Philadelphia Criminal Lawyers

-Our Defense Lawyers Can Help you With Criminal Cases Involving Stolen Cars and Stolen Firearms
+Our Defense Lawyers Can Help You with Criminal Cases Involving Stolen Cars and Stolen Firearms

 The criminal defense lawyers of Goldstein Mehta LLC have successfully defended countless cases involving Receiving Stolen Property charges.
 If you are facing any type of theft charge, call 267-225-2545 for a free criminal defense strategy session.
 We are dedicated professionals who understand what you're going through, care about you and your case, and will use our skill and experience to help.

 In general, RSP involves taking possession of property belonging to someone else knowing that the property was stolen or believing that it was probably stolen.
 RSP differs from Theft by Unlawful Taking and other theft offenses in that Commonwealth need not show that the defendant is the person who originally stole the property from its rightful owner.
-Instead, in order to prove a Receiving Stolen Property case, the Commonwealth must show only that the defendant possessed the property of someone else without permission and the defendant either knew the property was stolen or believed that it was probably stolen.
+Instead, in order to prove its case, the Commonwealth must show only that the defendant possessed the property of someone else without permission and the defendant either knew the property was stolen or believed that it was probably stolen.

 Is Receiving Stolen Property a Felony or Misdemeanor?

 The gradation of the charge may vary widely depending on the circumstances of the case.
 Receiving Stolen Property may be graded anywhere from a summary offense to a felony of the first degree.
 The gradation and severity of the RSP charge depends on the value and type of the property involved.
 RSP and most theft charges are graded as follows:

 Felony of the First Degree: Receiving Stolen Property is a Felony of the First Degree when the property involved is a firearm if the Commonwealth can also show that the defendant is in the business of buying and selling firearms.
 It is also a Felony of the First Degree if the value of the property involved is $500,000 or more.